G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 <alert-element type="warning" title="Warning">

-DYou need to specify an FTP or SFTP storage port after the hostname.
+You need to specify an FTP or SFTP storage port after the hostname.
 For example: ```ams.origin.gcore.co:2200```.
 Otherwise, you’ll get the “Wrong connection settings error” and won’t be able to connect to the storage.

 </alert-element>